 To help decide whether a credit union or bank is better for you, it might be useful to revisit the “What You Should Consider Before Choosing a Credit Union” section of this post.

 Things to consider include things such as baking fees, credit card options, loans and investments, mortgages, organizational values and user experience.

-Based on your answers to the questions I proposed, you may find that you might be better off with a big bank, a credit union, or even with a digital bank such as Tangerine or EQ.
+Based on your answers to the questions I proposed, you may find that you might be better off with a big bank, a credit union, or even a digital bank such as Tangerine or EQ.